uploadcare/file-uploader/get-started/installation/README.md

 npm i @uploadcare/blocks
 ```

-Than you can use blocks and build your own solutions from the source code:
+Then you can use blocks and build your own solutions from the source code:

 ```js
 import * as LR from '@uploadcare/blocks';